Array Based Queuing Locks: Implementation

-On release of a lock by a thread, the control is passed to the next thread by setting the next element in the array can_serve to 1.
+On release of a lock by a thread, the control is passed to the next thread by setting the next element in the array canServe to 1.
 The next thread which was waiting to acquire the lock can now do so successfully.

 The working of ABQL can be depicted in the table below by assuming 4 processors contending to enter the critical section with the assumption that a thread enters the critical section only once.